sgorgun/morse-code-alphabet6/README.md

 |---------------|---|---|---|---|---|---|---|---|
 | Bit           | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |

 Each bit can be set to 1 or 0.
-Here's an example of decimal number 15.
-In binary form the literal looks like 0b0000_1111 and it is equals to 0x0F in hex form.
+Here's an example of decimal number `15`.
+In binary form the literal looks like `0b0000_1111` and it is equals to `0x0F` in hex form.

 | Bit position  | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |---------------|---|---|---|---|---|---|---|---|
 | Bit           | 0 | 0 | 0 | 0 | 1 | 1 | 1 | 1 |

 For storing an information about a Morse code letter we will divide the bit into two parts - the high 4 bits (positions 4-7) and the low 4 bits (positions 0-3).
-The high part will contain a mask that should represents how many symbols a morse code has.
-The low part will contain the value that should represent a morse code.
+The high part will contain a mask that should represents how many symbols a Morse code has.
+The low part will contain the value that should represent a Morse code.

-Here's an example for 'A' character.
+Here's an example for "A" character.
 The Morse code is ".-".
 The first symbol is "dot" (.), and the second is "dash" (-).

-Let's put the Morse code for 'A' character to the table for both high (mask) and low (value) parts (beginning from lower bits).
+Let's put the Morse code for "A" character to the table for both high (mask) and low (value) parts (beginning from lower bits).

 | Bit position  | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |---------------|---|---|---|---|---|---|---|---|